NikhilMeruva959/React-Slideshow/README.md

 # React-Interview Prep

-- This is Front-End Development Exercise which will consist of data retrieval and displaying theat data!
+- This is Front-End Development Exercise which will consist of data retrieval and displaying that data!

 ## Getting Started

-- Choose the following Rront-End templates on StackBlitz to get started: https://stackblitz.com/
+- Choose the following Front-End templates on StackBlitz to get started: https://stackblitz.com/

 ## Notes